andrelouw/mission_to_mars/README.md

 ## Other goodies

 ### Tests
-To run tests: `make test`
+To run tests type `make test` in your terminal at the root of the project file.

 This command will install some dependencies we need to run the tests.
 After installation all test will run.

 ### Collision avoidance
 The idea of rovers landing/running into each other or falling of the plateau is frightening.
-To prevent this **collision avoidance** feature was introduced.
+To prevent this, a **collision avoidance** feature is introduced.
 The **collision avoidance** feature does the following:
 - Prevents rovers from being deployed on top of each other
 - Prevents rovers from running into each other
 - Prevents rovers from falling of the plateau
-If a collision is immanent, being with a fellow rover or the abyss, the rover will stop at it's current position and not move forward.
+If a collision is immanent, that being with a fellow rover or the abyss, the rover will stop at it's current position and not move forward.
-All remaining commands will be aborted and the user will be notified of this action.
+All remaining commands will be aborted and the user will be notified of this occurrence.

 ### A note on virtual environments
 A **Virtual Environment** and **pyenv** was used during the development of this project.